-- 10. A person may not become a member of the Trust if: - 10.1 within the last five years they have been involved as a perpetrator in a serious incident of violence at any of the hospitals or facilities of the Trust, or any other Foundation Trust or NHS Trust, against any of the employees or other persons who exercise functions for the purposes of the Trust or any other Foundation Trust or NHS Trust or against registered volunteers of the Trust or any other Foundation Trust or NHS Trust, or any other Trust or NHS Trust or NHS Trust or against registered volunteers of the Trust or any other Foundation Trust or NHS Trust, or - 10.2 they are subject to a sex offender order.
+- 10. A person may not become a member of the Trust if: - 10.1 within the last five years they have been involved as a perpetrator in a serious incident of violence at any of the hospitals or facilities of the Trust, or any other Foundation Trust or NHS Trust, against any of the employees or other persons who exercise functions for the purposes of the Trust or any other Foundation Trust or NHS Trust or against registered volunteers of the Trust or any other Foundation Trust or NHS Trust; or - they are subject to a sex offender order.